 Whilst it still might struggle in stronger winds or heavy rain, the Coleman is more protective than the screen houses on this list.

 Screen tents aren’t often made from the most durable material so don’t expect them to last for decades like canvas.

-Can it be done by just one person?
+Can a screened canopy tent be set up by just one person?

 The SansBug is also super easy to pitch thanks to the instant pop-up design.
 Setup time is a matter of seconds with this tent.